-Satisfaction of the Out-Of-Pocket Amount.
-If, after you have met your Calendar Year Deductible, you pay Co-Payments equal to your Out-of-Pocket Amount per member during a calendar year, you will no longer be required to make Co-Payments for any additional covered services or supplies during the remainder of that year, except as specifically stated below under Charges Which Do Not Apply Toward the Out-of-Pocket Amount.
+Satisfaction of the Out-of-Pocket Amount.
+If you pay Co-Payments equal to your Out-of-Pocket Amount per member during a calendar year, you will no longer be required to make Co-Payments for any additional covered services or supplies during the remainder of that calendar year, except as specifically stated under Charges Which Do Not Apply Toward the Out-of-Pocket Amount below.